 Second, many counties impose a separate 0.1 percent criminal justice sales tax.
 This tax has been in effect in King County since the early 1990s.
 Under State law, counties receive 10 percent of the revenue and the remainder is split among cities and the county based on population (for the county, it is the population of the unincorporated area).
 As the County has implemented the State Growth Management Act, its unincorporated area population has declined.
-The

-County conducted a study in 2017 to identify total criminal justice expenditures by cities and the County and compare them with the distribution of the criminal justice sales tax.
+The County conducted a study in 2017 to identify total criminal justice expenditures by cities and the County and compare them with the distribution of the criminal justice sales tax.
 King County has about 37 percent of the total expenditures but only receives 20 percent of the revenue.
 The City of Seattle basically breaks even and all the other cities received far more revenue than their share of criminal justice costs.
 This outcome is the result of State law that requires the County to bear the financial burden of juvenile justice and the incarceration and adjudication of all felonies, regardless of where they occur.

 The combined consequence of these revenue challenges and the COVID recession is that the General Fund balance is projected to decline in the current and next bienniums.
 As seen in Figure 22, the actual fund balance at the end of the last biennium (2017-2018) was \$138.6 million.
-This is projected to be \$94.2 million at the end of the 2019-2020 biennium and \$87.7 million at the end of the 2021-2022 biennium.
-The undesignated portion of the fund balance is projected to increase to \$61.4 million at the end of 2020 but decline to \$46.2 million at the end of 2022.
-This reflects the proposed reduction in the targeted unreserved fund balance from 8 percent of revenues to 6 percent.
+This is projected to be \$149.9 million at the end of the 2019-2020 biennium due to the temporary available of federal COVID response funds.
+The balance is projected to decline to \$134.6 million at the end of the 2021-2022 biennium.
+The undesignated portion of the fund balance is projected to increase to \$68 million at the end of 2020 (again due to federal funds) but decline to \$46.5 million at the end of 2022.
+This reflects the planned reduction in the targeted unreserved fund balance from 8 percent of revenues to 6 percent.
 King County came out of the Great Recession with a 6 percent undesignated fund balance and would again draw it down to that level to offset revenue losses.
-As the economy improves, fund balances are projected to increase again for the 2023-2024 budget to \$124.3 million total and \$73.7 million undesignated.
+As the economy improves, fund balances are projected to increase again for the 2023-2024 budget to \$166.6 million total and \$69.4 million undesignated.